appsaeed/hello-world-programing/README.md

     fmt.Println("Hello, I am GO programming language!")
 }
 ```
-Step 4: finally the the following command in your terminal to get output of code
+Step 4: Finally the the following command in your terminal to get the output of the code
 ```sh
 go run hello.go
 ```
-remember to change hello to your file if you have different name  and if you must be run terminal as same directory where is the file (hello.c)
+remember to change hello to your file if you have a different name  and if you must run the terminal in the same directory where is the file (hello.c)

 ## python
 Step 1: Make sure **python or python3**  is available in your system.
-if you dont have already installed then install.
+if you don't have already installed then install it.
 to check the go language is available in your system run the following command
 ```sh
 python --version